 The insanely wealthy passengers will become violently ill, which leads to scenes that are supposed to be gross but are primarily dull.
 It is also highly derivative, taking its cues from several seventies films like La grande bouffe (1973) or any of Makavejev’s films.
 Mr Creosote in The Meaning of Life (1983) is another obvious reference.
 Obvious is the operative word in Triangle of Sadness, where everything is spelled out repeatedly.
 The final act shows some passengers stranded on an island and what might happen there?
 Could it be that the service staff who actually knows how to do practical stuff will be in charge?
 Lo and behold, that’s what happens.

 Said staff is reduced to one character played by Dolly de Leon.
 We’ve seen her in numerous Lav Diaz films, and here she plays a character who starts to boss people around.
-Here there is an opportunity to depict how people are basically the same, but no. In general, the whole island sequence feels like a missed opportunity, and I would be surprised if anyone is surprised by the final reveal.
+Here there is an opportunity to depict how people are basically the same, but no. In general, the whole island sequence feels like a missed opportunity, and I would be surprised if anyone is blindsided by the final reveal.
 The production values are evident on the screen, even if the cinematography isn’t that interesting.
 This is not a bad film as much as a lazy and uninspired one. Östlund wrote the script, but the way the film looks, you feel like someone dumped it into his lap.